clandrew/wdrp/README.md

 A: No, nothing asks for your credentials.

+**Q: How come the status says *Playing a game* instead of *Listening to* like with Spotify?**

+A: The Discord RPC library doesn't currently expose a way of changing these.
+The status for Spotify works because Discord gives Spotify special treatment.
+If it comes to be that the RPC library adds flexibility of changing this, I'd be interested.

 **Q: If I want to build the plugin, what type of environment do I use?**

 A: The plugin is built using Visual Studio 2017 on a Windows 10 environment.
 It uses the v141 toolset and SDK version 10.0.17134.0.